What Waits Below

 What Waits Below, also known as Secrets of the Phantom Caverns, is a 1984 British-American fantasy adventure film directed by Don Sharp, and starring Robert Powell, Timothy Bottoms and Lisa Blount.
 In it, a group of soldiers enter a cave to plant an electronic transmitter, but encounter humanoids who have evolved differently, and may be the last survivors of the lost Lemurian civilization.
 It was Sharp's final theatrical film.
 It was shot under the title Secrets of the Phantom Caverns, which it kept in the U.K. and some international markets, but premiered in the U.S. as What Waits Below.

 Plot

 The U.S. military is running a test for a special type of radio transmitter, to be used to communicate with submarines in a deep system of caves in Central America.
-When the signal from one of the transmitters suddenly disappears, a team of soldiers led by Major Elbert Stevens and cave specialists led by Rupert 'Wolf' Wolfsen including scientist Leslie Peterson are sent in to find out what happened.

-Exploring deep underground, they stumble upon a tribe of albino cave-dwellers who have apparently been isolated from the rest of the world for thousands of years.
+Also in the area is a team of scientists investigating and gathering ancient cultural relics found in the area around the caves and cenotes (sink holes).
+The team's leader, Dr, Ben Gannon feels the culture predates the Mayans and he wishes to explore further into the caves Major Elbert Stevens and the Belizean representative, Major Castillo want the team out after the deep caverns in the region are confirmed to be ideal for the equipment testing.
+A team of two is sent deep into the cave system to conduct the first tests.
+When the signal from one of the transmitters suddenly disappears, Major Stevens asks Rupert 'Wolf' Wolfsen, a British spelunker/explorer who is in the region to lead a small team of soldiers led by the major Wolfsen encourages the major to include the scientific team which includes Leslie Peterson, and Santos Arias, a local to guide the search team sent into the familiar cave system.
+Exploring deep underground, they find fragments of machinery, an old skeleton, a cave beast and a tribe of albino cave-dwellers who have apparently been isolated from the rest of the world for thousands of years.
 The cave-dwellers are hurt by radio frequencies and are able to see in infrared frequencies, tracking the explorers by their body heat.